-Buying vintage means you save money and help keep clothing out of landfills, all while hunting for one-of-a-kind treasures, which can be thrilling and a little bit addictive.
-Plus, since fashion trends are generally cyclical and inspired by the past, you can usually find near-identical versions of what is being sold by high-end fashion brands for a fraction of the price on eBay, Etsy, or Poshmark.
+Buying vintage clothing will save you money and help rescue perfectly good clothing from ending up in a landfill, all while taking you on a thrilling and somewhat addictive hunt for one-of-a-kind treasures.
+Since fashion trends are generally cyclical and inspired by the past, you can usually find near-identical versions of what is being sold by high-end fashion brands for a fraction of the price on eBay, Etsy, or Poshmark.
 What I really like about vintage menswear is sharing it with my fiancé.
-I have a large collection of vintage men’s crewneck sweatshirts, denim jackets, and boxy novelty tees that I wear on a regular basis.
-I prefer to do most of my vintage menswear shopping in person, since it’s hard for me to know how men’s clothing might fit my body without trying it on, but even if you’re a men’s sample size, it can still be overwhelming to sift through thousands of vintage chinos or perfectly worn-in button-downs on eBay.
-So to help you (and me) find the best vintage menswear online without drowning in options, I asked Brian M. Davis, owner and founder of vintage menswear store Wooden Sleepers, the tips and tricks you need to find the best vintage menswear online — including fun patterned shirts for spring and summer, stylishly baggy chinos, and not-too-expensive denim chore jackets.
+Over the last decade, I have accumulated a large collection of vintage men’s crewneck sweatshirts, denim jackets, and boxy novelty tees that I wear on a regular basis.
+I do most of my vintage menswear shopping in person, partly because I love the thrill of finding a gem at the bottom of a bin in a suburban Goodwill, but also because it’s hard for me to know how men’s clothing might fit my body without trying it on.
+But there is value to shopping for vintage clothing online.
+For one, you can search for highly specific pieces, and things are often laundered before they are sold.
+But even if you’re a men’s sample size, it can still be overwhelming to sift through thousands of vintage chinos or perfectly worn-in button-downs on eBay.
+So to help you (and me) find the best vintage menswear online without drowning in options, I asked Brian M. Davis, owner and founder of vintage menswear store Wooden Sleepers, for the tips and tricks you need to find the best vintage menswear online — including fun patterned shirts for spring and summer, stylishly baggy chinos, and not-too-expensive denim chore jackets.

 If you’re hoping to score something you can wear right away, before tailoring (and after washing it of course), you’ll need to put a little work in up front.
 Vintage sizing is notoriously unreliable, so most collectors only pay attention to each garment’s actual measurements.
 “I just can’t emphasize enough how helpful it is to compare the measurements of something you own that fits you well with the measurements that are being provided by a seller,” Davis says.
 Take your best-fitting shirt, jacket, or sweatshirt, lay it down flat on a table, and measure the chest, length, and sleeve.
 Keep these measurements handy to compare with how people are measuring things online.
 If a seller doesn’t list measurements, don’t be afraid to ask for them.
 “A great thing to ask would be ‘What’s the pit-to-pit measurement on this shirt?’
 If it’s 20 inches and the one from your closet is 24, then you know that shirt is going to be too small,” says Davis.
 Pants are also measured flat across the top of the waistband as opposed to all the way around.
 So you could measure your own pants that way, or if you know you have a 32-inch waist, you’ll want to look for a number that’s around half of that.